NormalVR/Normcore-Documentation/docs/guides/creating-a-multiplayer-drawing-app.md

 First, we’ll walk through how the singleplayer brush example works, and then we’ll walk through how to make it multiplayer using Normcore.

-To start, download the project template [here](</downloads/Normcore Multiplayer Drawing-Singleplayer.zip>).
-This project includes the implementation for a basic VR brush in Unity.
+To start, download the Multiplayer Drawing Singleplayer project template from the [Normcore Samples repository](https://github.com/NormalVR/Normcore-Samples).
+This project template implements a basic VR brush in Unity.

 Once you have the project open, open up the Brush scene.
 You should see a Brush object in the scene.
 First, let’s try it out.
 Make a note of which hand the Brush script is set to, hit Play, and use the trigger to draw: